 The party starts early at Super Paradise Club.
 From the afternoon into the wee hours of the morning, this club is rocking the beach.
 Activities aren’t always planned at Super Paradise as it’s known for its spontaneous bashes.

 The Greeks are fun-loving people who adore their events and celebrations.
-Visitors to Mykonos might want to investigate these three happenings:
+It would be fun to investigate these three happenings:

 The Harvest Festival is held at the Agricultural Museum every year on the second Sunday in September.
 Villagers bake bread and bring wine and food while musicians play traditional musical instruments so everyone can dance and celebrate the feast of the harvest.